 As part of the tour, we received a small gift jar and got to pick our faves, Leatherwood from Mount Mangana and the less specific but deliciously flavoured Bush Honey.

 The Bruny Island Chocolate company is a family-owned and operated business in south Bruny near the turnoff to Adventure Cove.
 There’s a small shop with that offers tastings and a good selection of packaged fudge and chocolates for purchase.
 This was a stop that we met up with the second bus on our tour and both drivers set to work chopping up an armful of different fudges for us to try.

 Our last stop for the day on the way back to the ferry was the House of Whisky.
 If you’re a fan of whisky and supporter of the local craft then the House of Whisky is a place you need to go, it has the most extensive collection of purely Tasmanian single malts and every one of them is on tasting including limited releases and special editions.

 What I wasn’t expecting was the 46 gins also on the bar including the Seclusion Limited Release, Bruny Islands own bespoke gin.
-On a hot day the addition of saffron to the botanicals creates a crisp and refreshing drink and I’d day I’m a convert.
+On a hot day, the addition of saffron to the botanicals creates a crisp and refreshing drink and I’d say I’m a convert.

 Other Bruny Island attractions

-It’s iconic and everyone has the photo but that’s because it’s just so beautiful.
-The Neck Lookout sits on top of the hillock on the sandy isthmus that connects north and south Bruny Island.
-Climb the 238 steps and you’ll have the most stunning 360 degree views.
+It’s iconic and everyone who’s been to Bruny has this photo but that’s because it’s just so beautiful.
+The Neck Lookout sits on top of the hillock on the sandy isthmus that connects the north and south Bruny Island.
+Climb the 238 steps and you’ll have the most stunning 360-degree views.
 The steps not only provide an easy way to the top but protect the fragile eco-system that houses the burrows of fairy penguins and muttonbirds within the hillock.